Market update: Facts about Iraq at a glance

 Market place Iraq

 Iraq is characterised by great cultural, political and economic diversity, which can make an economic commitment in Iraq attractive and profitable.
 Iraq is essentially divided into the central Iraq with the capital Baghdad with its approximately 8 million inhabitants and the northern Iraqi autonomous region Kurdistan with the capital Erbil (860,000 inhabitants).
 Iraq is best known for its abundance of natural resources, especially oil exports.

 At present, the Iraqi government is trying to lead its own economy away from its great dependence on oil and to do the same as the "pioneering nations" of the Gulf region in terms of diversification.
 At the same time, however, oil production is also to be expanded.
 In the areas of transport, IT and energy infrastructure as well as the oil and gas industry, there has been enormous interest in modernisation for many years.

 International exporting companies can benefit from the current situation and demand in Iraq by entering and developing this growth market early and ahead of others.
-The most important export goods to Iraq for German companies are currently machinery and equipment, food, pharmaceuticals, electrical engineering and measurement and control technology as well as motor vehicles.

 Source: German Liaison Office for Industry and Commerce in Iraq